-The tables on page 46 present a three-level fair value hierarchy of the Banking Group's financial assets and financial liabilities which are measured at fair value or amortised cost.
+The tables on page 45 present a three-level fair value hierarchy of the Banking Group's financial instruments.

 The three levels in the hierarchy are based on the valuation methods and assumptions used in determining the fair values of financial assets and financial liabilities.
 The levels are as follows: